-The module Social Inequality and National Crisis in Chile provides a sociological perspective on the processes and events that have led up to the estallido social of 2019, as well as an overview of Chilean society today as it moves into a new era—where fundamental social and structural changes are slated to take place.
+The module Social Inequality and National Crisis in Chile provides a sociological perspective on the processes and events that have led up to the “estallido social” of 2019, as well as an overview of Chilean society today as it moves into a new era—where fundamental social and structural changes are slated to take place.

-VI.
-The Mapuche of Chile
+V. The Mapuche of Chile

 This module provides an overview of Mapuche culture and history, as well as the most important manifestations of Mapuche political and cultural resistance.
 The module also seeks to contextualize the current tensions between Mapuche communities and the Chilean state.
 Additionally, the module introduces students to the main components of Mapudungun, the Mapuche language.

 The areas related to Mapuche culture covered in this module include: Mapuche Medicine, History, Politics and Resistance, Food, The Urban Mapuche, Mapuche Philosophy, and Family and Traditional Dress.
-Two field site visits are also contemplated: Cerro Huelén (Cerro Santa Lucía ) and Ruka Inchiñ Mapu La Pintana (Mapuche cultural center).

-VII.
+VI.
 The Music and Popular Culture of Chile

 The Music and Popular Culture of Chile module provides an overview of Chilean popular music and culture.
 The course provides a unique perspective on Chilean history and culture by focusing on the way that different cultural influences came together to take root in this part of the world during the colonial period.
 This Chileanness is explored across time and space by the instructor Luis Le-Bert, a Chilean singer-songwriter (lead singer of the mythical New Song movement band Santiago del Nuevo Extremo), using a highly phenomenological, experimental, and performance-based pedagogical style, providing students with an invaluable experience they will never forget.

-The module includes various musical expressions and traditions that have marked Chile during its recent past and present, as well as a variety of cultural manifestations of popular art: murals, food, paintings, theatre, folk dances, religious festivals, etc. This module will also include the participation of several guest speakers and musicians, and will contemplate three field site visits: A visit to El Huaso Enrique Restaurant, an intimate Concert with Luis’ band Santiago del Nuevo Extremo, and a special invitation to the Victor Jara Music Festival (FAM).
+The module includes various musical expressions and traditions that have marked Chile during its recent past and present, as well as a variety of cultural manifestations of popular art: murals, food, paintings, theatre, folk dances, religious festivals, etc.

-VIII.
+VII.
 Chilean Literature

 The Chilean Literature module introduces students to the main literary voices of Chile, including renowned figures such as Blest Ghana, Gabriela Mistral, Pablo Neruda, Roberto Bolaño, Diamela Eltit, Vicente Huidobro, José Donoso, Hernán Rivera Letelier, Pedro Lemebel, Isabel Allende, Maria Luisa Bombal and Nicanor Parra.
-This module will also include a special field site visit to Pablo Neruda’s personal library archive housed at the Archivo Central Andres Bello, located within the confines of the historical Casa Central (main campus) of the Universidad de Chile, which is located in downtown Santiago.

-IX.
+VIII.
 The Chilean State and Political Economy